NEWPORT PAGNELL HERITAGE TRAIL

 Just a few paces down on the same side is number 84.
 This is clearly one of the largest buildings in the street.
 As it stands now it is thought to date back to 1810.
 On the right hand side of the building you can see a stone wall, which runs through the whole of the house and on into an outside wall.
 It is thought that outbuildings at the back were once used for livestock.
 A small Neolithic axe head was discovered in the garden.
 The building is listed.
 The roof is believed to be Belgium slate.
 The house was owned in the later part of the last century by William Cowley, who founded Newport’s famous Parchment Works.
 He left the property in 1887.
 In 1871 he traded as a Fellmonger, that is to say a dealer in animal hides or skins.

 Across the road is the former Primitive Methodist Chapel built in 1867.
 It has served many purposes including a school.
 The main entrance was added just before 1900.
-It more recently became known as the Ambulance Hall and is still used by the St Johns Ambulance Brigade, though now run by The Middleton Trust and hence is named The Middleton Centre.
+It became known as the Ambulance Hall and was used for many years by the St Johns Ambulance Brigade, though no longer so.
+Run by The Middleton Trust and hence is named The Middleton Centre.

 Just before this building on the same side is a row of cottages.
 It is interesting that being called Cromwellian Cottages very much harks back to the town’s Cromwellian heritage.
 They were started in 1899 and completed a year later.
 They replaced five older buildings.

-Across the road and to the end you will come to the final building, now empty, but once ‘The Green Man’ public house.
+Across the road and to the end you will come to the final building.
+Once ‘The Green Man’ public house now a private residence.
 Very old it was built high to avoid flooding, a common problem when the river flooded.
 In the 1870s at the rear was the town’s original parchment works, owned by John Hillyard.
 His son took on the business and became licensed owner of the public house.
 This parchment business of 2 men and 2 boys would probably, when it existed, have been doing business with William Cowley and David Cook, who were originally fellmongers and then became renowned in the parchment business.

 If you turn left at the bottom of the street and walk up Caldecote Street, you will reach Newport Pagnell’s Parchment Works where they exist today.